brightcove/brightcove-player-sdk-ios-fw/README.md

-# FreeWheel Plugin for Brightcove Player SDK for iOS, version 6.3.11.455
+# FreeWheel Plugin for Brightcove Player SDK for iOS, version 6.4.0.501

 Supported Platforms
 ===================
+iOS 10.0 and above.

-iOS 9.0 and above.
+tvOS 9.0 and above.

 Installation
 ===========